quokka-astro/quokka/docs/citation.rst

 Additional methods papers
 -------------------------
-If you use any of the following numerical methods or physical modules, please also cite the publications corresponding to the methods used in your research:
+If you use any of the following numerical methods or physical modules, please also cite the publications corresponding to the methods used in your research.

+- Radiation-hydrodynamics: :cite:ts:`He_2024`

+- Multigroup Radiation-hydrodynamics: :cite:ts:`He_2024b`

 .. bibliography::
    :filter: False